Bryan Magee: Later work and interest in Wagner

 In 2016, approaching his 86th birthday, Magee had his book Ultimate Questions published by Princeton University.
 Writing in The Independent, Julian Baggini said "Magee doesn't always match his clarity of expression with rigour of argument, sometimes ignoring his own principle that the feeling 'Yes, surely this must be right' is 'not a validation, not even a credential'.
 But this can be excused.
 Plato and Aristotle claimed that philosophy begins with wonder.
 Magee is proof that for some, the wonder never dies, it only deepens."

-In 2018 Magee, who was then living in one room in a nursing hospital in Oxford, was interviewed by Jason Cowley of New Statesman and discussed his life and his 2016 book Ultimate Questions.
+In 2018, Magee, then living in one room in a nursing home in Oxford, was interviewed by Jason Cowley of New Statesman and discussed his life and his 2016 book Ultimate Questions.
 Magee said that he believed he lacked originality and, until Ultimate Questions, had struggled to make an original contribution to philosophy, saying:

-Popper had this originality, Russell had it, and Einstein had it in spades.
-Einstein created a way of seeing things which transformed the way we see the world and the way we even understand such fundamental things as time and space.
-And I fundamentally understand that I could never do that, never.
-I wish I was in that class – not because I want to be a clever chap but because I want to do things that are at a much better level than I've done them.

-He explained that he followed the news and politics closely and that he considered the vote for Brexit to have been a "historic mistake".
+He went on to discuss his continuing interest in politics and current affairs and to describe the Brexit yes vote as a "historic mistake".

 Personal life

 In 1953, Magee was appointed to a teaching job in Sweden and while there met Ingrid Söderlund, a pharmacist in the university laboratory.
-They married and had one daughter, Gunnela and, in time, three grandchildren.
-Magee later said: The marriage broke up pretty quickly and it was a fairly disastrous period of my life.
-I came back to Oxford as a postgraduate.
-But since then Sweden has been a part of my life.
-I go there every year and my daughter visits me.
-I always assumed that sooner or later I'd get married again but it never quite happened, although I had some very long relationships.
-And now I don't want to get married again.
-I like the freedom.
+They married the following year and had one daughter, Gunnela, and, in time, three grandchildren.
+Magee said in 2003:

-His memoir, Clouds of Glory: A Hoxton Childhood, won the J. R. Ackerley Prize for Autobiography in 2004.
+His memoir, Clouds of Glory: A Hoxton Childhood, won The Ackerley Prize in 2004.